 Named as the club’s Player of the Year, Tevez departed that summer to sign for Premier League champions Manchester United, though remains fondly remembered by West Ham supporters.

 Arsenal to Chelsea, 2006

 A high-profile deal which caused animosity between the two London rivals, Chelsea and Cole had been fined for attending illegal meetings prior to the England international’s switch to Stamford Bridge.

-Cole had established himself as one of the Premier League’s finest full-backs at Arsenal, winning two league titles and forming part of the club’s famed ‘Invincibles’ side.
+Cole had established himself as one of the Premier League’s finest full-backs at Arsenal, where he won two league titles and formed part of the club’s famed ‘Invincibles’ side.

-Chelsea expressed an interest in signing the left-back and after protracted talks a deal was struck on deadline day 2006, the west London side parting with £5m plus defender William Gallas to bring Cole to the club.
+Chelsea expressed an interest in signing the left-back and after protracted talks, a deal was struck on deadline day 2006, with the West London side parting with £5m plus defender William Gallas to bring Cole to the club.

-Cole would go on to enjoy a glittering Chelsea career, winning eight major honours including the 2012 Champions League.
-He left Chelsea for Roma in 2014, regarded by many as the Premier League’s greatest ever left-back.
+Cole enjoyed a glittering Chelsea career as he won eight major honours including the 2012 Champions League.
+He left Chelsea for Roma in 2014, regarded by many as the Premier League’s greatest-ever left-back.

 Ajax to Liverpool, 2011

 Fernando Torres’ defection to Premier League rivals Chelsea saw Liverpool desperately seek a replacement, with Uruguayan Luis Suarez arriving at Anfield in a £22.8m deadline day deal in January 2011.

-A goal on his debut against Stoke City was a promising start, though the South American initially struggled to replicate his prolific Eredevisie record in English football.
+A goal on his debut against Stoke City was a promising start, though the South American initially struggled to replicate his prolific Eredivisie record in English football.

 Suarez scored 17 goals in all competitions during his first full season at the club, winning the League Cup, before reaching the 30 mark in an impressive campaign the following year.

-His performances were rewarded with a PFA Player’s Player of the Year and FWA Footballer of the Year double, before joining Barcelona in a £75m deal in 2014.
+His performances were rewarded with a PFA Player’s Player of the Year and FWA Footballer of the Year double before he signed for Barcelona in a £75m deal in 2014.